Evan Mecham: Relations with legislature

 Although both houses of the state legislature were controlled by fellow Republicans, Mecham was on poor terms with state lawmakers.
-He repeatedly asserted that he was under no obligation to cooperate with the legislature, that he was answerable only to the United States Constitution—which, he believed, had been divinely revealed.
+He repeatedly asserted that he was under no obligation to cooperate with the legislature, that he was answerable only to the United States Constitution—which, he believed, had been divinely inspired.
 Several of Mecham's appointments to key executive positions—submitted without consultation with legislative leaders—were found to have highly questionable credentials.
 Examples included his choice to head the Department of Liquor Licenses and Control, who was under investigation for murder; the director of the Department of Revenue, whose company was in arrears by $25,000 on employment compensation payments; the proposed supervisor of prison construction, who had served prison time for armed robbery; and a former Marine, nominated as a state investigator, who had been court-martialled twice.
 Other political appointees who caused Mecham embarrassment were an education adviser, James Cooper, who told a legislative committee, "If a student wants to say the world is flat, the teacher doesn't have the right to prove otherwise"; and Sam Steiger, Mecham's special assistant, who was charged with extortion.

 Mecham's legislative initiatives suffered due to his poor relations with the legislature.
 His proposal to cut the state's sales tax by one percentage point—a key campaign promise—failed, largely because Mecham did not specify which programs would lose funding, thus preventing lawmakers from determining how their constituencies would be affected.
 His proposed $2.3 billion budget, which cut education funding and froze state employee salaries, was increased by $200 million by the legislature.
 Mecham lost further support by vetoing bills sponsored by key legislators, such as Senate Majority Leader Bob Usdane.
 "I'd say that the cooperation was not great", Usdane said, "but it's his prerogative".
 House Majority Leader Jim Ratliff, who had previously been a Mecham supporter, was a veto victim as well.
 "My only message to the governor is, if he thinks that people advising him to veto [my bill] can help him run the state of Arizona better than I can, then let them", he said in a statement.